pkg vs Bun vs Deno

 pkg(vialinux-arm64-muslbuild from source) orbun(bun-linux-x64-musl,bun-linux-arm64-musl).

-Bun wins on raw numbers.
-108 MB binary, 797 ms cold start for claude-code, and the widest target list (musl + baseline/modern CPU variants).
-Best default for greenfield CLIs with no
+- Bun — smallest binary (108 MB), fastest cold start (510 ms), and the widest target list (musl + baseline/modern CPU variants).
+Best for greenfield CLIs with no

 "V8 beats JavaScriptCore"

-- Every npm package was tested under V8/Node.
-Running it on JSC means trusting Bun's Node-API and built-in compat layers.
-Those layers are large, well-maintained, and broken in a small number of places you will only discover at runtime.
+- npm packages are tested under V8/Node.
+Running them on JSC means trusting Bun's Node-API and built-in compat layers.
+Those layers are well-maintained but have gaps you only discover at runtime.

-Error.prepareStackTrace,%Optnatives,--max-old-space-sizesemantics, async-hook timings) sometimes leak into production code, especially in observability and framework internals.
-Those bugs surface on the engine swap, not before.
+Error.prepareStackTrace,%Optnatives,--max-old-space-sizesemantics, async-hook timings) sometimes leak into production code via observability and framework internals.
+They surface on the engine swap.

-This is a compatibility risk axis, not an engine-quality axis.
+This is a compatibility-risk axis, not an engine-quality one.
 On a greenfield codebase where you control every dep, the argument evaporates.

 "Bytecode protects your source"

-Overstated.
-V8 bytecode is not encryption — it's a serialization format with public decompilers (bytenode, v8-decompile-bytecode, several research tools).
-It raises the bar past "strings(1) and read the secret," but a determined reverse engineer will get readable JS back.
-Treat pkg Standard's source-stripping as a speed bump, not a vault.
-If you need real IP protection, you need obfuscation + licensing + server-side secrets — none of these tools solve that.
+V8 bytecode is a serialization format with public decompilers (bytenode, v8-decompile-bytecode, research tools).
+It raises the bar past strings(1), but a determined reverse engineer will recover readable JS.
+Treat pkg Standard's source-stripping as a speed bump.
+Real IP protection needs obfuscation + licensing + server-side secrets — none of these tools solve that.

 "pkg Standard ships stock Node.js"

-No — only pkg --sea ships stock Node.js.
+Only pkg --sea ships stock Node.js.
 Standard mode ships a patched Node.js distributed through pkg-fetch (~600–850 lines of patches per release).
-That is precisely why SEA mode exists and why the project is moving toward it.
-Do not conflate the two.
+That is why SEA mode exists.

 "The claude-code numbers prove Bun is faster / smaller"